lumen-org/modelbase/README.md

 ### Updating modelbase

-Since you have installed it as a package in your local python installation, you have to to the following in order to update it to the latest repository version:
+Since you have installed `modelbase` as a number of packages in your local python installation, you have run the following for each of your packages in order to update it to the latest repository version.
+ Here it is explained with the `mb.modelbase` core package

-1. uninstall the current version: `pip uninstall mb_modelbase`
+1. uninstall the current version of all .
+ For instance for the core package to `pip uninstall mb.modelbase`
-2. change into the local repository
+2. change into the local repository <root>/mb-modelbase-pkg
 2. pull the latest version from the repo: `git pull origin master`
 3. install the latest version: `pip3 install .`

 Alternatively, you can use the `--editable` when installing the packages above.
 Then, you simply need to pull the latest version from the repo.

 ### Using modelbase